kinseyost/ruby-tutorial/README.md

 rails server
 ```

+## Navigating this tutorial
+[Each of the commits](https://github.com/kinseyost/ruby-tutorial/commits/master) represent a lesson, to follow along go through each of the commits to see what the lesson entails.
+Most of them are explained pretty well through the commit message.

 ## rails Generate
 One of the most powerful features of Rails is the ability to generate scaffolding.